dragan0107/dragan0107/README.md

-### Hi there 👋 My name is Dragan, and I'm a self-taught JavaScript developer, focusing on MERN stack.
+### Hi there 👋 My name is Dragan, and I'm a JavaScript developer, focusing on MERN stack.
 I enjoy both Front and Backend side.
 I'm always looking forward to learn as much and get a bigger picture about programming and tools I use.

 - 💻 I’m currently working on some Full-stack applications to practice all the knowledge I acquire over time..